wengchenyang1/premerge/README.md

 # Pre-merge Job Runner

-This repository contains scripts and tools to run pre-merge jobs for code quality checks.
+This repository contains an all-in-one python script run pre-merge jobs for code quality checks.
 These checks include formatting, linting, and copyright management for both Python and C++ files.

 ## Installation